DA0-DA0/dao-contracts/CONTRIBUTING.md

 # Contributing to DAO DAO

 Thanks for your interest in contributing.
-We're excited to welcome you into our community. :)

 We value kindness, humility, and low-ego communication.
 You can read our [Code of Conduct](./CODE_OF_CONDUCT.md) for a poetic version of this.

 There are many ways you can contribute.